Dream Degree Webinar - SIGN UP

 But why live here?
 If you are looking for a balanced lifestyle, this is one of the best countries to live in.

-Australians are known globally to have some of the calmest and most relaxed demeanours, which means it’s great place to study, raise a family or start a career.
+Australians are known globally to have some of the calmest and most relaxed demeanours, which means it’s a great place to study, raise a family or start a career.

 And you can do it with an estimated 7.3 million foreign-born migrants just like you.
 That means more than one in four people you’ll meet in Australia are from abroad, predominantly from India, China, England, New Zealand, and the Philippines.

-Any diet will never really be an issue here; there is something for everyone.
+And if you’re a picky eater, don’t worry — any diet will never really be an issue here; there is something for everyone.

 4. Canada